 Cathodic Protection Coupons

 IR drop errors are a significant source of inaccuracy in potential measurements on underground structures.
 There are a number of sources of them including the structure's own cathodic protection (CP) current and stray currents from other sources.
 In theory, IR drop free potential measurements can be made by interrupting all current sources simultaneously and making an "instant off" potential measurement.
 In practice, this is very difficult so cathodic protection coupons are used instead.
 CP coupons simulate an uncoated part of the structure to which they are electrically bonded.
 Measurements are made by momentarily disconnecting the coupon and recording the "instant disconnect" potential.
 This reading approximates an IR-drop free potential on the structure at the location of the coupon.
 EDI's Instant-off sensors are rod coupons fitted to our LongLife™ electrode (Model ULI) or SlimLine™ electrode (Model USI) at time of manufacture.
-Our Magnetic Switch System (Model UI-MS) can be used to simplify instant-disconnect measurements with all types of CP coupons.
+Our Magnetic Switch System (Model SM) can be used to simplify instant-disconnect measurements with all types of CP coupons.

 EDI also offers a CP coupon (Model UC) which is designed to make potential measurements that are substantially free of IR-drop error without either interrupting current or disconnecting the coupon.
 It is known as a Concentric CP coupon because the potential measuring port is located in the center of the coupon, well away from IR drop fields in the environment.
 This design is preferred for locations where interrupting currents or disconnecting the coupon to make measurements is not practical.
 It is particularly well suited for use with remote monitoring units.
 EDI's concentric CP coupon is typically installed at the base of a test station since access through a soil tube is needed for making potential measurements.
-This product may also be ordered with a contained packaged zinc reference electrode which eliminates the need for access through a soil tube thus allowing for remote potential measurements and a 10 sq. cm. coupon for measuring AC current density.
+This product may also be ordered with a contained packaged zinc reference electrode which eliminates the need for access through a soil tube and a 1 sq. cm. coupon for measuring AC current density.